-If your high school teacher is new: Ask them how they're feeling.
-Ask them if they've started to work on their syllabus and rubric (if used).
+If your high school teacher is new: Ask them how they are feeling.
+Ask them if they have started to work on their syllabus and rubric (if used).
 Ask to see a copy.
 Share the RCTC required syllabi requirements.

-Provide opportunities for the teacher to visit you on campus
+Provide opportunities for the teacher to visit you on campus.

-Because our high schools don't start until after the college fall semester begins, offer them the opportunity to visit you on campus and observe your class.
-This can be exciting for a high school teacher, as they may find some unique takeaway's from your lecture and activities.
-This is a great way for you to collaborate & share ideas.
+Because our high schools do not start until after the college fall semester begins, offer them the opportunity to visit you on campus and observe your class.
+This can be exciting for a high school teacher, as they may find some unique take-away's from your lecture and activities.
+This is a wonderful way for you to collaborate & share ideas.